-As a result, in almost a decade in the classroom, I have compiled a list of over thirty different tried and tested ideas for the first week of school.
+As a result, in almost a decade in the classroom, I have compiled a list of over forty different tried and tested ideas for the first week of school.

 Getting to Know You Ideas